 Oversee and support the field-testing of fertilizers for their efficacy in providing nutrients to match plant nutrient deficiencies and/or improve soil fertility.

-Conduct appropriate testingof recycled nutrient sources and products intended for use in plant production to ensure they meet appropriate guidelines for nutritive quantity and quality, as well as safety in terms of limits on contaminants such as heavy metals, harmful microbes, and other dangerous or toxic materials.
+Conduct appropriate testing and risk assessments of recycled nutrient sources and products intended for use in plant production to ensure they meet appropriate guidelines for nutritive quantity and quality, as well as safety in terms of limits on contaminants such as heavy metals, harmful microbes, and other dangerous or toxic materials.

 Educate stakeholders and fertilizer users on the use of information pertaining to the composition, quality, and purity of fertilizers offered for sale, and on means to remain compliant with relevant regulations and guidelines.